What are the general eligibility requirements to apply for Australian Citizenship?

-Most New Zealand citizens are granted a Special Category visa (SCV) upon arrival to Australia.
-An SCV is a temporary visa but it grants resident status which gives the right to live and work in Australia for the duration of their stay.
-The SCV expires when the New Zealand citizen departs Australia.
+New Zealand citizens are granted a Special Category visa (SCV) upon arrival to Australia.
+A SCV is a temporary visa but it grants the New Zealand citizen the right to live and work in Australia for the duration of their stay.
+The SCV automatically expires when the New Zealand citizen departs Australia.

 Your eligibility as a New Zealand citizen for Australian citizenship depends on your date of arrival to Australia:

 - If you arrived before 26 February 2001 you may be eligible to apply for Australian Citizenship